arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ***For more in-depth information about LoRa® and LoRaWAN®, please read [The Arduino Guide to LoRa® and LoRaWAN®](https://docs.arduino.cc/learn/communication/lorawan-101).***

-The LoRa® Connection tutorial with in-depth details on how to power up the module and establish connection to The Things Network (TTN), please go [here](https://docs.arduino.cc/tutorials/portenta-max-carrier/connecting-to-ttn) for more information.
+For the LoRa® Connection tutorial with in-depth details on how to power up the module and establish connection to The Things Network (TTN), please go [here](https://docs.arduino.cc/tutorials/portenta-max-carrier/connecting-to-ttn) for more information.

 #### Cell Modem - SARA-R412M-02B